Learning with Differentially Private (Sliced) Wasserstein Gradients: Introduction

 \subsection{Contributions}

-The main contribution of this work is to present a framework to privately optimize problems involving Wasserstein distances between data-dependent empirical measures.
-This general contribution can be split into as follows.
+The main contribution of this work is to present a novel sensitivity analysis for privately estimating the gradients of $\mathscr L(\cdot)$, which naturally extends to a general framework for private optimization of problems involving $\mathscr L(\cdot)$.
+This general contribution can be split as follows.

-\textbf{1) A tight sensitivity analysis leading to privacy at low cost.} Despite $W_2$ not enjoying the typical finite sum structure (e.g. $\text{loss} = \frac{1}{n} \sum_{i = 1}^n g_\theta(x_i)$), we prove that its gradient has a decomposition that is favorable for privacy analysis and that is compatible with standard autodifferentiation frameworks \cite{tensorflow2015-whitepaper,NEURIPS2019_9015,jax2018github}.
+\textbf{1) A non-trivial and tight sensitivity analysis leading to privacy at low cost.} Despite $W_2^2$ not enjoying the typical finite sum structure (e.g. $\text{loss} = \frac{1}{n} \sum_{i = 1}^n \ell( g_\theta(x_i))$), we prove that its gradient has a decomposition that is favorable for privacy analysis and that is compatible with standard autodifferentiation frameworks \cite{tensorflow2015-whitepaper,NEURIPS2019_9015,jax2018github}.
 We prove in \Cref{sec:SensitivityPrivacy} that the sensitivity of this gradient (i.e. how much the gradients are allowed to change when changing on individual's data) roughly vanishes as $\frac{1}{n}$ where $n$ is the sample size.
 The implications of this observation are that it is possible to leverage classical tools in differential privacy to obtain privacy at a vanishing cost in tasks utilizing those gradients.

 \textbf{2) A deep learning framework.} As is often the case with differential privacy, the privacy analysis typically assumes that a prescribed set of data-dependent quantities are bounded.
 In practice, this is often not the case, and one has to resort to the use of clipping \cite{abadi2016deep}, which leads to biases \cite{kamath2023biasvarianceprivacy} in the estimation procedure.
 Despite the problem not enjoying a finite-sum structure, we show in \Cref{sec:DeepLearningFramework} that similar tricks are applicable to Wasserstein gradients.
-In addition to that, \Cref{sec:DeepLearningFramework} also demonstrates that privacy accounting \cite{abadi2016deep,dong2019gaussian} is still applicable to Wasserstein gradients, allowing for deep learning and scalable applications.
+In addition to that, \Cref{sec:DeepLearningFramework} also shows that privacy accounting \cite{abadi2016deep,dong2019gaussian} is still applicable to Wasserstein gradients, allowing deep learning and scalable applications.